By Gloria Fox

 Punk and Rock & Roll bands that impressed were Silicone Sister and Rebelmatic.
 Silicone Sister have a dark and heavy sound, while Rebelmatic have a diverse, complex sound that brought to mind everyone from Red Hot Chili Peppers to TV On The Radio.
 Super high energy with two amazing guitarists mixing up lead and rhythm, Rebelmatic are sure to make their mark.

 I liked Deathrow Tull.
 With three singers they are a mash up, rapping with animal masks and combining harmonic choruses and amazing keyboards.
 They were fun and crazy, basically a party on stage.
-I’ve been listening to the song Sucker Punch ever since, on YouTube.
+I’ve been listening to the song Sucker Punch ever since.

 Last but not least, legendary Buckshot, a veritable rap genius brought the house down, ending the night at two a.m., and the 12-hour marathon festival.